sanctuary-systems-com/sanctuary-systems/content/collections/pages/home.md

   -
     id: m5wfbw76
     lead_title: 'Empowering You to Reclaim Your Home'
-    title: 'Where it all started'
+    title: 'Why we do what we do'
     content:
       -
         type: paragraph
         content:
           -
             type: text
-            text: 'At Sanctuary Systems, we believe your home isn’t just where you live—it’s your safe haven, for you and your loved ones.
-It should be private, secure, and entirely under your control.
-That’s why we design and manufacture cutting-edge, privacy-focused smart home products for those who refuse to compromise.'
+            marks:
               -
-            type: hardBreak
+                type: italic
+            text: 'At Sanctuary Systems, we believe your smart home isn’t just where you live—it’s your safe haven, for you and your loved ones.
+It should be private, secure, and entirely under your control.'
       -
-            type: hardBreak
+        type: paragraph
+        content:
           -
             type: text
-            text: 'Our flagship product, Rogue Core, redefines what’s possible in home automation.
-A custom Raspberry Pi with a PCIe port, it lets you connect a GPU to run powerful large language models (LLMs)—the backbone of privacy-respecting, offline voice assistants.
-This isn’t just about smarter homes; it’s about reclaiming autonomy and pushing boundaries.'
+            text: 'We are '
           -
-            type: hardBreak
+            type: text
+            marks:
               -
+                type: bold
+            text: husbands
+          -
+            type: text
+            text: ', '
+          -
+            type: text
+            marks:
+              -
+                type: bold
+            text: fathers
+          -
+            type: text
+            text: ', and '
+          -
+            type: text
+            marks:
+              -
+                type: bold
+            text: 'DIY/tech enthusiasts'
+          -
+            type: text
+            text: ", that's why we design and manufacture cutting-edge, privacy-focused smart home products for those who refuse to compromise."
+      -
-        type: blockquote
+        type: heading
+        attrs:
+          level: 3
         content:
           -
+            type: text
+            text: 'Our first product says it all'
+      -
         type: paragraph
         content:
           -
             type: text
+            text: 'Th Rogue Core, redefines what’s possible in home automation.
+A custom Raspberry Pi with a PCIe port, it lets you '
+          -
+            type: text
             marks:
               -
                 type: bold
-                text: 'Your system, your rules, your sanctuary' -
+            text: 'connect a GPU'
+          -
+            type: text
+            text: ' to run '
+          -
+            type: text
+            marks:
+              -
+                type: bold
+            text: 'powerful large language models'
+          -
+            type: text
+            text: ' (LLMs) locally—the backbone of privacy-respecting, offline voice assistants.
+This isn’t just about smarter homes; it’s about reclaiming autonomy and pushing boundaries.'
+      -
+        type: heading
+        attrs:
+          level: 3
+        content:
+          -
+            type: text
+            text: 'And we’re just getting started.'
+      -
         type: paragraph
         content:
           -
-            type: hardBreak
-          -
             type: text
-            text: 'And we’re just getting started.
-While our current focus is on Home Assistant LLMs, the possibilities extend far beyond voice control.
+            text: 'While our current focus is on Home Assistant LLMs, the possibilities extend far beyond voice control.
 Every product we create is crafted to empower innovators like you, ensuring every detail delivers seamless, polished performance.'
       -
-            type: hardBreak
+        type: paragraph
+        content:
           -
-            type: hardBreak
-          -
             type: text
             text: 'Sanctuary Systems isn’t just about technology; it’s about helping you take pride in your creations.
 Innovate boldly, reclaim your potential, and transform your home into the sanctuary it’s meant to be.'
       -
-            type: hardBreak
+        type: paragraph
+        content:
           -
-            type: hardBreak
-          -
             type: text
             marks:
               -
                 type: bold
-            text: 'Your system, your rules, your sanctuary'
+            text: 'Your system, your sanctuary'
     type: long_content
     enabled: true
 ---